 A talk presented at "KitcherFest," a workshop in honor of Philip Kitcher, at Columbia University, New York City, November 14-15, 2022.
-This is a lightly edited version of the talk as given, with some slides included and a few extra comments in the notes.
+The main text is a lightly edited version of the talk as given, with some slides, corrections indicated in footnotes, and extra comments also in the notes.
+This version includes a postscript to the lab-leak discussion reflecting on developments between late 2022 and March 2023.